Need help now?

 Finding the right person to speak with is important.
 Please let us know if you have a request regarding the specific wellness professional you'd like to see, including gender or cultural background, or if you've already been speaking with a wellness professional and would like to speak with someone else.

 We value the respectful recognition of Aboriginal history, culture, traditional values, stories, and healing practices that support counselling alongside the use of western therapeutic approaches.
 Aboriginal students can access initial consultation appointments at either our Brock Hall Counselling Services site or the First Nations Longhouse.
-You can also request to speak with an Aboriginal counsellor.

 All of our counsellors are experienced in providing sexual assault counselling and are available to support students.